Jason-Berkower/townly/README.md

 ## Overview

 The aim of this application is to connect users with tour guides and facilitate memorable experiences.
-After creating a profile, users can explore our site at their leisure.
 Our tour postings can be freely browsed or filtered through via our search function.
+After creating a profile, users can access user-specific features.
 Once they've found a tour they like, our user can sign up for it and eagerly await their next adventure.

 ## Team Expectations